mayanknauni/Cisco-ACI-PostMan/README.md

 Import the collection and environment to your postman client.

-Following high level tasks are included in the scripts
+Following high level tasks are included in the collections:-

 1. Basic APIC Configuration
 2. APIC Network Configuration